open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

      - Current Open TYNDP Implementation
      - Features available in PyPSA-Eur
    * - The PEMMDB app will provide an API to allow efficient data transfer into the PLEXOS model
-     - The Open TYNDP workflow already automates data integration though REST API calls to various sources, as well as automatically downloading, extracting, transforming and filtering data for all of its inputs.
+     - The Open TYNDP workflow already automates data integration through REST API calls to various sources, as well as automatically downloading, extracting, transforming and filtering data for all of its inputs.
-     - All features are already implemented in Open TYNDP.
+     - All features are already implemented in Open TYNDP

 Quality Control
 ===============